Lou-Duron/ATP-binding_cassette-Datamining/README.md

   *-u, --user=STRING*   username for the mysql database
   -p, --password=STRING   password for the mysql database

-**Optionnal arguments :**
+**Optional arguments :**
   -a, --abc   creates a .csv file for the ABC annotation (abc.csv)
-  -b, --sub   creates a .csv file for the ABC subfamilies annotation (sufamilies.csv)
+  -b, --sub   creates a .csv file for the ABC subfamilies annotation (subfamilies.csv)
   -s, --score=30   minimal score for domain recovery
   -n, --nb_domain=10    minimal number of occurence in gene dataset of each domains